Risk Factors Dashboard

 Shrimp Growth Period

-Our production system will produce shrimp at a harvest size of 12 grams in 12 weeks for the live market and 25 grams in 20 weeks for the fresh-on-ice market.
+Our production system produces shrimp at a harvest size of 15 grams in 10 weeks for the live market and 23 grams in 13 weeks for the fresh-on-ice market.
 We currently purchase post-larva shrimp that are approximately 10 days old.
-In the future, we plan to convert the Blairsburg, Iowa facility into a hatchery to control the supply of shrimp to each of our facilities.
+We plan to convert the Blairsburg, Iowa facility into a hatchery for an estimated $500,000 after receipt of funds to control the supply of shrimp to each of our facilities.
 Our full-scale production systems include nursery and grow-out tanks, projected to produce fresh shrimp 52 weeks per year.

 8